British 90s nostalgia and shite

 I can't read that either.
 I think it says "Tissue and Santa Hummingbird Hulau".

-"Come stand in ankle-deep water and get severely sun-burned"
+"Come to Alton Towers and stand in ankle-deep water and get severely sun-burned"

 alton towers map 1981 boys in water